canonical/kafka-operator/docs/tutorial/integrate-with-client-applications.md

 ## What's next?

-In the next section, we will learn how to rotate and manage the passwords for the Apache Kafka users, both the admin one and the ones managed by the Data Integrator.
+In the next section, we will learn how to rotate and manage the passwords for the Apache Kafka users, both the admin user and the ones managed by the Data Integrator.